pratik-codes/Django-Data-Validation/README.md

 - The excel file is imported and validated with a very well know library from python know as Pandas which is very well know for data wrangling, transformation and analysis.

 ## Project Setup
-- Clone the project ` git clone HTTPurl`
+- Clone the project ` git clone Https url`

 - cd into the dir `cd Django-Data-Validation`